 Write Like a Nerd Program

 A few years ago I started the serious work of helping other writers become authors.
 I also started helping current authors with upcoming book launches, building out their writing business, and navigating the world of publishing, speaking, etc.

 I wish I could say it was a smashing success, but I made a ton of mistakes along the way.
 Most notably my biggest fail was trying to force one single system on different types of people.
 Just as in teaching, I learned quickly that this doesn’t work.

 In 2018 we did the LAUNCH Academy: A Design Thinking Institute.
 It was a blast, but also a ton of work.
-I really wanted to do another live event in 2019, but it didn’t happen because of COVID.
+I really wanted to do another live event in 2020, but it didn’t happen because of COVID.
 The Genius Hour Academy was going to be an awesome experience with experts in the field on the UPenn Campus.

 I started this year like I do every year, wanting to be healthier, eat better, and be in the best shape of my life.
-My wife and I were going strong going to a local gym, Paragon (shout out to Paragon) and I’ve been working out regularly 4-5 times a week with our trainer Cal or playing basketball (or even sometimes a run).
+My wife and I were going strong going to a local gym, Paragon (shout out to Cal!), and honestly in February we were both probably the strongest we had been in a long time.

 A Personal Note on Failing:

 I’ve also failed multiple times this year on a personal level, but thankfully have a wife, kids, and family that supports me no matter how often (or how big) I mess up.